Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Conclusion

 \section{Conclusion}

-Complex weak values are essential for the emergence of such dynamical discontinuities, whereas purely real weak values suppress them.
+Complex weak values are essential for the emergence of dynamical discontinuities, whereas purely real weak values suppress them.
 The relaxation time diverges at the critical point and exhibits a scaling law that appears to be universal, independent of the protocol parameters, with a critical exponent of 1.
-This behavior is reminiscent of second order phase transitions, as has been demonstrated analytically for systems of any dimension and confirmed numerically.\\ A nonzero imaginary part of the weak value modifies the system's evolution from a process that is unitary at first order in $gt$, where the Kraus operator has real eigenvalues of equal modulus at first order in $gt$, to a non-unitary dynamics featuring $N$ fixed points, with $N$ denoting the dimension of the system's Hilbert space.
+This behavior is reminiscent of second order phase transitions, as has been demonstrated analytically for systems of any dimension and confirmed numerically.

+A nonzero imaginary part of the weak value modifies the system's evolution from a process that is unitary at first order in $gt$, where the Kraus operator has real eigenvalues of equal modulus at first order in $gt$, to a non-unitary dynamics featuring $N$ fixed points, with $N$ denoting the dimension of the system's Hilbert space.
 Among these, one fixed point is stable, provided that the Kraus operator is non-degenerate.
 In this case, the dynamics drives the system toward the stable fixed point, which corresponds to the eigenvector associated with the largest eigenvalue of the Kraus operator, unless the meter is initially prepared in exactly one of the other eigenvectors corresponding to unstable fixed points.
-This eigenvector coincides with the largest eigenvalue of the meter operator if the imaginary part of the weak value is positive, and with the smallest eigenvalue if the imaginary part of the weak value is negative.\\ Extending the detailed analysis to larger meter dimensions could reveal connections to genuine many-body phase transitions in the thermodynamic limit.
+This eigenvector coincides with the smallest eigenvalue of the meter operator if the imaginary part of the weak value is positive, and with the largest eigenvalue if the imaginary part of the weak value is negative.

+Extending the detailed analysis to larger meter dimensions could reveal connections to genuine many-body phase transitions in the thermodynamic limit.